sharmaabhijith/CARLA_Town10_Dataset/README.md

 # CARLA Town 10 Dataset
 Sample image frames from the CART (CARLA Town 10) dataset.
-Town 10 is the HD map in CARLA, replicating realistic scenarios
+Town 10 is the HD map in CARLA, replicating realistic scenarios.
+Download dataset by navigating to this page: [CARLA Town 10 Dataset](https://sharmaabhijith.github.io/CARLA_Town10_Dataset/)

 ![Sample image frames from the CART (CARLA Town 10) dataset.
 Town 10 is the HD map in CARLA, replicating realistic scenarios](static/images/catt.png)